Asymptotic structure. III. Excluding a fat tree: Optimizing within a century

 \section{Optimizing within a century}

-Before we move into the $(k+1)$st century, we need to choose a ``good'' $k$th-century realm, by which we mean, roughly, one with the maximum number of castles; but since $G$ and the realm might be infinite, we need to formulate this more carefully.
-Let us say a $k$th-century realm $\mac T_2$ is an {\em extension} of a $k$th-century realm $\mac T_1$ if for each member $X_1\in \mac T_1$ there exists $X_2\in \mac T_2$ such that: \begin{itemize} \item $X_1\subseteq X_2$; and \item either $X_2$ is a building of higher class than $X_1$ (that is, either $X_1$ is a house of $\mac T_1$ and $X_2$ is a fort or castle of $\mac T_2$, or $X_1$ is a fort of $\mac T_1$ and $X_2$ is a castle of $\mac T_2$), or $X_1=X_2$ and $X_1$ has the same class under $\mac T_1$ and under $\mac T_2$. \end{itemize} Let us say a $k$th-century realm $\mac T$ is {\em optimal} if no other $k$th-century realm is an extension of $\mac T$.
-It follows from Zorn's lemma that if there is a $k$th-century realm, then one of its extensions is optimal.
-In this section we will prove some properties of optimal realms.
+We have a $k$th-century realm with some given standard, and we first want to choose an ``optimal'' one, by which we mean, roughly, one with the set of castles maximal; but since $G$ and the realm might be infinite, we need to formulate this carefully.
+If $0\le k<\ell$, we say a $k$th-century realm $\mac T_2$ is an {\em extension} of a $k$th-century realm $\mac T_1$ if for each member $X_1\in \mac T_1$ there exists $X_2\in \mac T_2$ such that: \begin{itemize} \item $X_1\subseteq X_2$; and \item either $X_2$ is a building of higher class than $X_1$ (that is, either $X_1$ is a house of $\mac T_1$ and $X_2$ is a fort or castle of $\mac T_2$, or $X_1$ is a fort of $\mac T_1$ and $X_2$ is a castle of $\mac T_2$), or $X_1=X_2$ and $X_1$ has the same class under $\mac T_1$ and under $\mac T_2$. \end{itemize} Fix some standard $\sigma$.
+Let us say a $k$th-century realm $\mac T$ with standard $\sigma$ is {\em optimal} (for $\sigma$) if no other $k$th-century realm with the same standard is an extension of $\mac T$.
+It follows from Zorn's lemma that if there is a $k$th-century realm with standard $\sigma$, then one of its extensions is optimal.